 Many performance buyers will opt for the Technology Package that adds M Drive, which lets drivers adjust steering and throttle response, and includes keyless ignition, adjustable dampers, navigation and BMW's forgettable iDrive infotainment controller.

-Edmunds further notes that options on the 2009 BMW M3 include 19-inch alloy wheels, heated front seats, and rear park assist.
-Satellite radio, HD radio, and iPod connectivity are offered.
-A sunroof is a no-cost option on the sedan.
+Edmunds noted that 19-inch wheels, heated seats, and rear parking sensors are available as a la carte options.
+Satellite radio, HD radio, and iPod connectivity are all offered.
+A sunroof is a no-cost option.